 The amendments to IAS 8 clarified how companies should distinguish changes in accounting policies from changes in accounting estimates.
-The Group and the Company are currently assessing the impact of the amendments on their financial statements.
+The amendments are not expected to have a material impact on the Group's and the Company's financial statements.

 IFRS 17 Insurance Contracts and amendments to IFRS 17 (effective for annual periods beginning on or after 1 January 2023).